Dig-Forens6/ProcessSheriff/README.md

 ProcessSheriff

 # process_sheriff_args.py :
-This Python program scans running processes in Microsoft Windows environment for unsigned or non-whitelisted binaries.
+This Python program scans running processes in Microsoft Windows environment searching for unsigned or non-whitelisted binaries.

 # Description: This program has the following functionalities
 	- Scanning all running processes using psutil library.